PDXPythonPirates/python-linting-formatting/README.md

 # python-linting-formatting

 This demo will show how to set up Black, Flake8, isort, and Git Hooks for automatic linting and formatting.

-## Automated Remote Installation
+## Automated Gitpod Installation

-Similar to GitHub Codespaces, [Gitpod](https://www.gitpod.io) provides a remote VSCode developer environment.
+Like GitHub Codespaces, [Gitpod](https://www.gitpod.io) provides a remote VSCode developer environment.

 Launch the demo environment using the link below.
+This will set up an environment for you with all the necessary dependencies.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/PDXPythonPirates/python-linting-formatting.git)

 ## Local Installation

-### Create virtual environment
+### Create a virtual environment

 The following command will create a virtual environment called `.venv` in your current directory.